qupath/extension-manager/README.md

 }
 ```

-Then, take a look at the `Main` class of `extensionmanager-app` to see
+Then, take a look at the `ExtensionManagerApp` class of `extensionmanager-app` to see
 an example on how to use the extension manager.

 ## Building